hujhax/austin-improv-wiki/Highly Suggestible.md

 ***Highly Suggestible*** (formerly ***Whiteboard***) is an ongoing montage show at the Institution Theater.

 ## Summary
-Before the show, the audience writes show suggestions -- words and phrases -- onto an onstage whiteboard.
-The players then use that as inspiration for a montage of scenes, trying to use all of the suggestions by the end of the show.
+Fast, ferocious comedy from a rotating all-star cast.
+Fill up the Highly Suggestible whiteboard with your suggestions and ideas—words, phrases, doodles—before the show to influence our all star-cast of Highly Suggestible players.
+They'll rip into your ideas like cheetahs and flip them inside out like a high-flying trapeze act.

+Highly collaborative.
+Highly hilarious.
+Highly Suggestible.

-*Highly Suggestible* runs the third Saturday of every month at 10pm, at the Institution Theater.
+Highly Suggestible runs the second Saturday of every month at the Institution Theater.

 ## More Information
 * [http://www.theinstitutiontheater.com/shows/129/highly-suggestible-improv The show's page on the Institution Theater site.]